 The A level course covers both the physical and human environments and the complex interaction of processes that shape our world.
 It will also equip students with the ability to assess how human intervention affects the environment and how people can adapt and mitigate the effects of processes on their environment.
 This is complex and dynamic and varies from place to place depending on people’s resources, technology and culture.
 The room for discussion and extended research will help students become independent thinkers who are able to express their opinion in a substantiated way.

-The course is 2 years with no AS course offered.
+The course is two years with no AS course offered.
 A look at the list below shows the breadth of geographical topics covered: